DaveM2011/PHPJS/README.md

 ----

 1. It's fun!
 2. Javascript is becoming mainstream, with hundreds of libraries.
-Having an easy way of sharing code with Javascript natively makes using
+Having an easy way of sharing code with Javascript natively makes using them a lot more exciting
-3.
+3. All the tests pass

 How to install it?
 ------------------